Free Disclaimer Generator Online

 Frequently asked questions

 An affiliate disclosure must clearly state that the site owner earns commissions from products or services recommended through affiliate links.
-It must be conspicuous, written in plain language, placed visibly near affiliate links or at the top of articles containing them, not buried in a terms page.
+It must be conspicuous, written in plain language, and placed visibly near affiliate links or at the top of articles containing them, not buried in a terms page.
 The FTC requires that the disclosure be presented in a way that a reasonable consumer would be likely to notice and understand the commercial relationship before clicking on a recommendation.

 A medical disclaimer is required whenever a website publishes health, medical, or fitness information that users could interpret as professional medical advice.
 This includes articles about symptoms, treatments, diets, exercises, supplements, and mental health.
 Without a disclaimer, the site operator could face liability if a user relies on the content and suffers harm.
 A medical disclaimer clarifies that the content is informational only and does not replace consultation with a licensed healthcare professional.